Yu Hua: Awards

-TV and Film Adaptations
+TV and film adaptations

-Three of Yu Hua's works have screen adaptations.
-“To Live” (1994) was directed by the highly esteemed Zhang Yimou, with Yu Hua himself participating in screenwriting.
+Four of Yu Hua's works have screen adaptations.
+To Live (1994) was directed by the highly esteemed Zhang Yimou, with Yu Hua himself participating in screenwriting.
 Though the screenplay was greatly altered it was still banned upon initial release.
-However, “To Live” swept awards at the 1994 Cannes Film Festival.
+However, To Live swept awards at the 1994 Cannes Film Festival.
 There are some notable changes within the narrative.
 One stark difference is Fugui's career being in shadow puppetry rather than farming.
 Another great contrast is the death of Youqing being from a car accident involving himself and the Magistrate Chunsheng.
-The same novel was adapted by Zhu Zheng as a television drama in 2003, named after the protagonist “Fu Gui”.
-The movie and novel emphasize two ways of “living” through exposing harsh realities underneath the facade of life and pondering the significance of existing.
+The same novel was adapted by Zhu Zheng as a television drama in 2003, named after the protagonist "Fu Gui".
+The movie and novel emphasize two ways of "living" through exposing harsh realities underneath the facade of life and pondering the significance of existing.
 The television adaptation followed the tragedies in the original storyline more closely, avoiding the casting of big names in order to effectively portray the simplicity of civilian life in revolution era China.
 Each have their own virtues, but the public seems to prefer the movie.
-Most recently “Chronicles of a Blood Merchant” (2015) was adapted into a Korean language film, both directed by and starring actor Ha Jung-woo.
+In 2015, Chronicles of a Blood Merchant was adapted into a Korean language film, both directed by and starring actor Ha Jung-woo.
+A film adaptation of Yun Hua's Mistakes by the River directed by Wei Shujun, Only the River Flows, was released in 2023.